bonsai-rx/docs/articles/editor.md

 Another way to quickly find operators is to use the `Search` textbox.
 Any text inserted here is matched against available operators, subjects, or namespaces for a match in any order.
 This means you can search not only for a specific operator name but also by category names to locate all the operators in a namespace (e.g. try typing `Arduino`).

 > [!Tip]
 > You can directly type and search for operator names when the `Workflow` panel has the input focus.
 This allows you to simply start typing an operator name and directly select which operator you want with the up/down arrow keys.
-Once you have the right operator, press the `Enter` key to place it.
+Once you have the right operator, press the <kbd>Enter</kbd> key to place it.
 You can repeat the process multiple times to very quickly chain a sequence of operators.

 Another useful function of the `Search` textbox is to find existing instances of the selected toolbox operator in the workflow.
 Once you select an operator in the toolbox, you can use the `Find Next` or `Find Previous` commands to jump into the next instance of the operator, subject, or workflow extension, starting from the current cursor position.

 > [!Tip]
-> You can browse through the reference documentation to learn more about each operator in the `Toolbox` by pressing `F1` or selecting `View Help` from the context menu.
+> You can browse through the reference documentation to learn more about each operator in the `Toolbox` by pressing <kbd>F1</kbd> or selecting `View Help` from the context menu.

 ## Workflow